 The 10k winner was Sean Fontana of Glasgow’s Victoria Park AAC, who recorded a time of 31 minutes and 3 seconds.
 The women’s title was clinched by Laura Dunn of Edinburgh Athletic Club in a fantastic 35 minutes and 17 seconds.

 Maps for this years races are available on the Great Scottish Run website.
 The races start at George Square and head up St Vincent St, turning down past the Hydro and the SECC and over the Kingston Bridge.
-After the Kingston Bridge, the courses separate, and the half marathon heads over to Bellahouston Park, then to Pollok Country Park and then back towards Glasgow Green, where both runs end.
+After the Kingston Bridge, the courses separate, and the half marathon heads over to Pollok Country Park, through Bellahouston Park and then back towards Glasgow Green via Pacific Quay and along the Clyde, where both runs end.